This year, campaigners around the world are uniting in the biggest global movement for debt justice in a generation.

-We’re facing the worst global debt crisis in twenty-five years.
-People in countries like Ghana and Sri Lanka are being robbed of an education and healthcare, their governments unable to deal with the climate emergency because greedy private lenders are dragging out debt negotiations.
+We’re facing the worst global debt crisis in 30 years.
+People in countries like Ghana and Sri Lanka are being robbed of an education and healthcare, their governments unable to deal with the climate emergency because their countries are trapped in unjust debt.

 “The debt crisis has led to a higher cost of living, escalating food prices, high cost of transportation, high cost of water and electricity, and making life very difficult for people.
 People barely get two meals a day… lives are being destroyed because of the debt crisis.”

 Across countries in debt crisis, people are resisting – taking to the streets, organising strikes and demanding an end to the unjust debt.
-It’s time for the government to commit to genuine change that will deliver justice for the lower –income countries trapped in debt.
-Together we can help win justice for millions of people living in countries in debt crisis.
+It’s time for world leaders to commit to genuine change that will deliver justice for lower-income countries trapped in debt.
+Together we can win justice for millions of people living in countries in debt crisis.

 Countries in crisis have struggled to get debt cancelled because private lenders have been refusing to agree to the same terms as other lenders.
 Instead, these financial giants have been dragging out negotiations as they hold out for big profits – at the expense of millions of people living in countries in debt crisis.